Individual fiddle lessons

-Ros can also teach absolute beginners, even if you’ve never played an instrument before.
+Ros is happy to teach absolute beginners, even if you’ve never played an instrument before.
 Ros will initially focus on learning good basic technique, such as bow hold, and how to move the bow.
-Getting a good grounding on this before learning to play tunes will save you from having to unlearn bad habits further down the line, and will allow you to understand how to create the sound you want from your fiddle.
+Getting a good grounding on this will save you from having to unlearn bad habits further down the line, and will allow you to understand how to create the sound you want from your fiddle.

-Ros takes time to focus on teaching her fiddle pupils how to practice effectively, making the most of the time you have available so you can consolidate your learning, and begin to use strategies that will help you learn how to resolve playing issues for yourself as you become a more experienced and confident player.
+Ros takes time to focus on teaching her fiddle pupils how to practice effectively, and will help you to make the most of the time you have available so you can consolidate your learning, and begin to use strategies that will help you learn how to resolve playing issues for yourself as you become a more experienced and confident player.

-Ros Gasson has been teaching technique to fiddlers in Edinburgh since 2009, in the String Circle fiddle class.
+Ros Gasson has been teaching technique to fiddlers in regular classes in Edinburgh since 2009.
 Before this she taught occasional classes at the Scots Music Group over a number of years.
 Ros has also given one-to-one lessons for many years.
 Having learnt to play as an adult, she has a good understanding of some of the frustrations and problems that occur when learning to play this fickle instrument later in life, and insight into ways to develop an individual style of playing.

 Contact Ros for more information about availability and charges.